NucleusPowered/Nucleus/README.md

 Licence: [MIT](LICENSE.md) (except for the Nucleus logo, which is all rights reserved)

+## End Of Life for Version 1

+Nucleus version 1 is no longer supported.
+Please see other braches for actively supported versions.

+---

 Nucleus is a Sponge plugin that forms a solid base for your server, providing essential commands, events, and other tidbits that you might need.
 Extremely configurable, only loading up the commands and modules you want (and providing a way for plugins to disable modules that they replace the functionality of), and providing a simple and rich API, Nucleus is an